hobru/CopilotStudio-SAP-Trading-Contracts/README.md

 13. Test the flow by choosing Test from the menu bar
 ![Select manually](images/TestFlow-Manually.jpg)

-Choose Manually as method to test the flow, click Test
+14. Choose Manually as method to test the flow, click Test
 ![Select manually](images/TestFlow-Manually.jpg)
 ![Run Test Flow](images/RunTestFlow.jpg)

 > [!TIP]
 > If it doesn't work and the wheel keeps spinning, just click on Cancel and try again.

-Click Done and you should see the successfully run.
+15. Click Done and you should see the successfully run.
 Select the Read OData entity action and look at the body
 ![Click on Done](images/DoneFlow.jpg)

-14. Look at the body and click on the Edit button to edit the flow
+16. Look at the body and click on the Edit button to edit the flow
 ![Edit the Flow](images/CopyBody.jpg)

-19. Select on the Respond to Copilot trigger step and select to + Add an output
+17. Select on the Respond to Copilot trigger step and select to + Add an output
 ![Add an Output](images/AddAnOutput.jpg)

-20. Select Text as the type
+18. Select Text as the type
 ![Select Text](images/SelectText.jpg)

-and update the name to be *TradingContractDetails*,
+19. and update the name to be *TradingContractDetails*.
+For the value select the lightening icon on right and select Body from the *Query OData entities*.
+In the description enter "Retrieve a list of trading contracts and their status from the SAP system"
 ![Enter Parameter Name](images/EnterParameterName.jpg)

-for value select the lightening icon on right and select Body from the *Query OData entities*.
-In the description enter "Retrieve a list of trading contracts and their status from the SAP system"

-21. Choose Save draft and then Publish from the menu bar
+20. Choose Save draft and then Publish from the menu bar
 ![Enter Description, Save as Draft and Publish](images/DescriptionDraftPublish.jpg)

-22. Optionally you can test again the flow by choosing Test from the menu bar Choose Manually as method to test the flow, click Test Click Done and you should see the successfully run.
+21. Optionally you can test again the flow by choosing Test from the menu bar Choose Manually as method to test the flow, click Test Click Done and you should see the successfully run.
 Select the Read OData entity action and look at the body

-23. Click Back to go to the Flow overview page
+22. Click Back to go to the Flow overview page
 ![Click on Back](images/ClickOnBack.jpg)

-24. On the right side of the screen scroll down until you find the Run only Users and choose Edit.
+23. On the right side of the screen scroll down until you find the Run only Users and choose Edit.
 ![Edit Run Only Users](images/RunOnlyUsersEdit.jpg)

-25. Choose your connection name and click OK in the warning.
+24. Choose your connection name and click OK in the warning.
 Then click on Save
 ![Select Connection and Save](images/SelectOKSave.jpg)

-27. Go back to Copilot Studio and Click on Refresh
+25. Go back to Copilot Studio and Click on Refresh
 ![Click on Refresh](images/ClickOnRefresh.jpg)

 > [!TIP]